Siriusmart/youtube-tui/README.md

 ... and of course, credits to myself for not having the ability to read the docs for ytfzf and decided to make my own instead.

-## Bug reports
+## Anything Missing?

-If there is an issue with this program, please open an issue on GitHub, thank you :D
+If there is a bug or you got a nice idea on what can be added to this program, feel free to open a GitHub issue.
+Thx :D